MITRECND/picaboo/README.md

 dump_[FILENAME]\_[BASE ADDRESS]\_ep_[HW ENTRY POINT].bin

-It should be noted here that the AllocationBase for the given memory region is what is used as the region starting point (not the BaseAddress).
+It should be noted here that the `AllocationBase` for the given memory region is what is used as the region starting point (not the `BaseAddress`).
 This ensures to the best degree possible a full accounting of data.
-The region size is computed by walking the entire region and accounting for all pages that map to the original AllocationBase.
-See the [MEMORY_BASIC_INFORMATION](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-memory_basic_information) for more details.
+The region size is computed by walking the entire region and accounting for all pages that map to the original `AllocationBase`.
+See the [MEMORY_BASIC_INFORMATION](https://docs.microsoft.com/en-us/windows/win32/api/winnt/ns-winnt-memory_basic_information) structure for more details.

 ## Examples